-These projects will teach children to be an environmental advocate and continue to do their part of being a responsible member of the community.
-The simple idea of instilling the value of trees in children will help them realize that their tiny hands can create a huge impact on the lives of people and the environment, to foster growth in the community, and to tackle climate change.
-They will contribute to making their home or school’s greener and environment friendly.
+These projects will teach children to be environmental advocates and continue to do their part of being a responsible member of the community.
+The simple idea of instilling the value of trees in children will help them realize that their tiny hands can create a huge impact on the lives of people and the environment, foster growth in the community, and tackle climate change.
+They will contribute to making their home or school greener and environment friendly.

 Similar project initiatives can be taken during the celebration of Earth Day, National Tree Day, or any days that suit schools.
 This type of initiative will make it easier to form partnerships with schools, local councils, agencies, corporations, sponsors, tree planting groups, community organizations, and volunteers for easier access to trees, shrubs, tools, land, people who can help organize these events.

 Gardening is an enjoyable activity for children.
 To get children involved and interested in planting trees, try to make it simple.
 Give them their own garden space that doesn’t have to be big.
 They can start with a few containers and pots.
 Let them design their own garden, choose some flower plants to attract butterflies, dragonflies, bees, and birds. fruits or vegetable plants that they like to eat, and provide them right-sized tools and equipment that are easier for them to handle.